PRbsas/devto-cli-gem/README.md

 [![Gem Version](https://badge.fury.io/rb/dev_to.svg)](https://badge.fury.io/rb/dev_to)

 This Ruby Gem provides a CLI to view posts from The DEV Community, [dev.to](https://dev.to/).
+It is published in [rubygems.org](https://rubygems.org/gems/dev_to).

 ## Installation